 The Learning Crossroads is now open but missing a few final touches, such as signage and equipment installation, that will be completed in the coming months.
 Some 22 courses are already being taught in one of the two amphitheatres, and several classrooms will soon be available.
 You will also find food services on the first floor.
 The building will be fully operational by September 2018.
 Until then, enjoy the new study spaces!

 Booking a room

-The study rooms on the fifth floor can be booked though the Library booking system for a maximum of three hours.
+The study rooms on the fifth floor can be booked though the Library booking system for a maximum of two hours.